 We compare our proposed PPK against several standard baselines in HTE estimation.
 For scalable GP approximations, we employ Sparse Variational GP (SVGP) \citep{NIPS2005_4491777b,pmlr-v5-titsias09a} and Nearest Neighbor GP (NNGP) \citep{Datta02042016}.
 Furthermore, as representative tree-based methods, we evaluate Bayesian Causal Forest (BCF) \citep{hahn2019bayesianregressiontreemodels}, Generalized Random Forest (GRF) \citep{athey2018generalizedrandomforests}, and Random Forest within the R-learner framework \citep{nie2020quasioracleestimationheterogeneoustreatment}.
 Due to space limitations, the results for NNGP, GRF, and the R-learner are omitted from the main plots in this section.
 The comprehensive results, including all comparison methods, are provided in Section S3 of the Supplementary Material.
 All computations were carried out on a workstation with 12th Gen Intel Core i7-12650H processor (16 logical cores) and 32.0 GB of RAM.

-In Figure \ref{joined_mse_AandC} compares the MSEs of the competing methods in Setups A and C. Note that in almost all cases, PPK outperforms simple local approximation for the same sample size and number of regions.
-The only cases where PPK is not explicitly better than local approximation in Setup C with $K=2$.
-In $K=2$ case, the number of boundaries between regions is only one, so effect of the \textit{patchwork} scheme is expected to be weaker than in the $K=5 $ or $10$ cases.
-In divided region, local model can only use smaller sample than baseline model, but the negative effect of the reduced local sample size appears to be relatively small.
-Unlike the baseline global GP, both PPK and the simple local approximation can use hyperparameters different for each region.
-A key advantage of this approach is that, unlike the baseline global GP, it allows for region-specific hyperparameters.
-This flexibility enables the model to capture locally varying patterns and smoothness.
+Figure~\ref{joined_mse_AandC} compares the MSEs of the competing methods in Setups A and C. Note that in almost all cases, PPK outperforms simple local approximation for the same sample size and number of regions.
+The only cases in which PPK does not clearly outperform the simple local approximation occur in Setup C with $K=2$.
+In $K=2$ case, the number of boundaries between regions is only one, so effect of the \textit{patchwork} scheme is expected to be weaker than in the $K=5$ or $10$ cases.
+Within each divided region, the local model uses fewer observations than the baseline global GP.
+However, the negative effect of the reduced local sample size appears to be relatively small.
+Unlike the baseline global GP, both PPK and the simple local approximation can use region-specific hyperparameters, allowing them to capture locally varying patterns and smoothness.
 In contrast, SVGP is designed as a scalable approximation to the global GP model, and in our experiments it did not improve upon the full GP in estimation accuracy.
 These results suggest that the region-specific adaptability of PPK can partly compensate for the loss of information caused by using smaller local samples.